-(4) Corporate Ethics
+4. Corporate Ethics

-Fully aware that unethical acts can compromise a company's ability to continue doing business, TDK recently established a corporate code of ethics.
+Fully aware that unethical acts can compromise a company's ability to continue doing business, TDK has in place a corporate code of ethics.
 TDK is committed to upholding corporate ethical standards and improving risk management.

-(5) Strategy to Improve Corporate Governance
+5. Strategy to Improve Corporate Governance

 Improving the soundness and transparency of the company and increasing shareholder value is partly dependent on improving corporate governance.
-That's why TDK plans to implement the following measures, subject to approval at its ordinary annual general meeting of shareholders on June 27, 2002 and at a subsequent meeting of the Board of Directors.
+That's why TDK has implemented the following measures, which were approved at its ordinary annual general meeting of shareholders on June 27, 2002 and at a subsequent meeting of the Board of Directors.

-- 1. Energize the Board of Directors: To strengthen the Board's supervisory functions, the company will appoint one outside director and reduce the present number of directors from 12 to 7. - 2.
-Introduce the Post of Corporate Officer: TDK will introduce a corporate officer system, which will see the company appoint 18 corporate officers, with the view to improving execution of day-to-day operations and raising management efficiency.
-The introduction of this system is intended to speed up decision-making by delegating greater authority to corporate officers and to clearly define responsibilities and authority with respect to the execution of day-to-day operations. - 3.
-Establish a Remuneration Committee: Chaired by the outside director, a Remuneration Committee, made up of the corporate officer in charge of personnel and outside experts, will be formed to act as an advisory organ to the Board of Directors.
-And to align the interests of directors and corporate officers with those of shareholders, TDK will introduce a remuneration system that more closely links pay with business results by increasing the weight of performance-linked compensation.
+- Energizing the Board of Directors: To strengthen the Board's supervisory functions, the company appointed 1 outside director and reduced the number of directors from 12 to 7. - (2) Introduced the Post of Corporate Officer: TDK introduced a corporate officer system, which involved the appointment of 18 corporate officers, with the view to improving execution of day-to-day operations and raising management efficiency.
+The introduction of this system is intended to speed up decision-making by delegating greater authority to corporate officers and to clearly define responsibilities and authority with respect to the execution of day-to-day operations. - (3) Established a Compensation Advisory Committee: Chaired by the outside director, a Compensation Advisory Committee, made up of the corporate officer in charge of personnel and outside experts, was formed to act as an advisory organ to the Board of Directors.
+And to align the interests of directors and corporate officers with those of shareholders, TDK introduced a remuneration system that more closely links pay with business results by increasing the weight of performance-linked compensation.
 TDK will also cease providing for retirement allowances for directors.
-Furthermore, corporate officers as well as high-ranking managers of group companies will be made eligible to receive stock options, which are currently granted only to directors, high-ranking managers of the parent company.
+Furthermore, corporate officers as well as high-ranking managers of group companies have been made eligible to receive stock options, which were previously granted only to directors and high-ranking managers of the parent company.

-(6) Policy Regarding Reduction of TDK's Share Trading Unit
+6. Policy Regarding Reduction of TDK's Share Trading Unit